Bank of England's Haldane sees no need for UK rate hike any time soon

 Last week, eight of the Bank's rate-setters voted to keep to keep rates at 0.5 percent, where they have sat since the worst of the financial crisis in 2009, and only one voted for a hike.

+The BoE also showed last week it was in no hurry to start weaning Britain's economy off the stimulus of record low borrowing costs due to worries about the global economy.

-Haldane told Britain's Trades Union Congress he was concerned about the domestic economy too, noting that wage growth "appears to be fizzling" which could mean inflation does not hit the BoE's 2 percent target in two years as projected.
+In his speech to Britain's Trades Union Congress on Thursday, Haldane said he was also concerned about the domestic economy noting that wage growth in the country "appears to be fizzling" which could mean inflation does not hit the BoE's 2 percent target in two years, as the BoE has projected.

 And rising uncertainty over emerging market economies could outweigh the boost for growth from low interest rates, he said.